eryzhkov/etl-engine/docs/ems-topics-overview.md

     "notification": "etl-execution-started",
     "timestamp": date-time
   },
-  "etlExecution": {
+  "payload": {
-    "id": uuid
+    "etlExecutionId": uuid
   }
 }
 ```
-The notification is sent by EDS (ETL Data-Extractor Service).
+The notification is sent by EDS (ETL Data-Extractor Service) when an ETL-execution is started.

+EMS updates the *started_at* value in the *etl_executions* table using the information from the message.

 ### The 'ETL-execution finished' notification